 SIGNIFICANT RECENT ACCOUNTING PRONOUNCEMENTS

 In fiscal year 2025, the Company adopted Accounting Standards Update (ASU) No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
-This ASU requires public entities to disclose significant segment expense categories that are regularly provided to the Chief Operating Decision Maker (CODM) and included in the measure of segment profit or loss.
+This ASU requires public entities to disclose significant segment expense categories that are regularly provided to the chief operating decision maker (CODM) and included in the reported measure of segment profit or loss.

 The Company operates as a single reportable segment.
-The adoption of ASU 2023-07 did not impact the Company’s consolidated financial statements but resulted in enhanced footnote disclosures regarding significant segment expenses, as reflected in Note 9 – Segment Reporting.
+The adoption of ASU 2023-07 did not have an impact on the Company’s consolidated financial statements but resulted in enhanced footnote disclosures regarding significant segment expenses, as reflected in Note 9 – Segment Reporting.

 In March 2024, the FASB issued Accounting Standards Update 2024-03, Income Statement—Reporting Comprehensive Income—Expense Disaggregation Disclosures (“ASU 2024-03”), which requires public business entities to provide enhanced annual and interim disclosures that disaggregate specified income statement expense categories.
-ASU 2024-03 is effective for annual periods beginning after December 15, 2026, and interim periods within fiscal years beginning after December 15, 2027.
-The Company is evaluating whether the adoption of this new standard will have a material impact on our disclosures.
+In January 2025, the FASB issued ASU 2025-01, which clarified the effective date of ASU 2024-03.
+The amendments are effective for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
+Early adoption is permitted.
+The Company is currently evaluating the impact the adoption of this guidance may have on its consolidated financial statements and related disclosures.

 Historical Timeline